 The situation is even worse among the Arab population.
 Israel's Arab population (53.5 percent) lives below the poverty line.
 In Jerusalem, over 71 percent of Arab families and 83 percent of Arab children are classified as poor.
 Furthermore, the gap between their overall income and poverty levels is reaching record levels.

-HCS operates two centers, one located in the Bukharan Quarter of Jerusalem and the second in the downtown district with a total of seven dental chairs.
-A team of 13 dentists (all highly skilled, experienced, and licensed by the Israel Ministry of Health), 2 hygienists, 1 technician and 8 dental assistants treat thousands of patients each month.
-Of these, nearly one-third (including children, the elderly, new immigrants, and mental health patients) receive significant subsidies.
+HCS operates two centers with a total eight dental chairs, one located in the Bukharan Quarter of Jerusalem and the second in the downtown district.
+A team of 20 dentists (all highly skilled, experienced, and licensed by the Israel Ministry of Health), 2 hygienists, a dental technician and several dental assistants treat thousands of patients each month.
+Of these, nearly one-third (including children, the elderly, Ethiopian immigrants, and mental health patients) receive significant subsidies.

 Bridging the Gap

-The Bridging the Gap program was developed based on HCS’s successful Jerusalem Children’s Dental Care Program (JCFDCP) - that offers comprehensive dental treatment at no charge.
-The majority of children served are Jewish.
-Bridging the Gap was implemented in 2009 in collaboration with the East Jerusalem branch of the Municipality’s Department of Social Services to address the growing dental problems of the city’s Arab children.
+The Bridging the Gap program was implemented in 2009 in collaboration with the East Jerusalem branch of the Municipality’s Department of Social Services to address the growing dental problems of the city’s Arab families.

 Apart from soliciting feedback from clients, external evaluation is provided by the Israel Ministry of Health, which certifies and supervises the HCS clinics.
 Furthermore, the Hadassah School of Community Dentistry, and the Dental Department at the Ministry of Health monitor the clinics via periodic on-site visits.

-The number of poor children who can benefit from Bridging the Gap is directly related to the amount of available funds secured.
-HCS is kindly requesting gifting in the amount of $12,000 towards HCS’s Bridging the Gap program to provide vital dental treatment to 30 Arab children, at an average cost of $400 per child.
+The number of families who can benefit from Bridging the Gap is directly related to the amount of available funds secured.
+HCS is seeking assistance in the amount of $25,000 towards HCS’s Bridging the Gap program to provide vital dental treatment to 25 Arab families, at an average cost of $1,000 per family.

-Your support would enable HCS to provide an initial examination, X-rays, treatments, and dental hygienist services.
-Your generosity will enable needy Arab children who could not otherwise receive dental treatment - to smile, communicate and increase their individual self-esteem.
+Support would enable HCS to provide an initial examination, X-rays, treatments, and dental hygienist services, and will enable needy Arab children who could not otherwise receive dental treatment - to smile, communicate and increase their individual self-esteem.
 Furthermore, Bridging the Gap promotes equality, tolerance and co-existence creating positive experiences between Arabs and Jews.